VitalyVorobyev/decay-gen/README.md

 Phase space decay generation is done with the [zfit/phasespace](https://github.com/zfit/phasespace) package and Tensorflow backend.
 Flight lengths and resolution sampling is done with [Jax](https://github.com/google/jax).

-HelixGen can serialize event generated to json.
+HelixGen can serialize events generated to a json object.
 Example of events generation can be found in [notebook](exmaples/genexample.ipynb).